First Aid: Exhaust Burn – Identify Severity & Treat Accordingly

 Treating A First & Second-Degree Exhaust Burn

-First and second-degree burns are, for the most part, treated using the same methods using basic first aid.
+First and second-degree burns are, for the most part, managed using the same methods using basic first aid.
 There are certain occasions where second-degree burns will be treated differently.
 Below, I’ve listed out the proper procedures under each circumstance.

 First and (Mild) Second-Degree Burn Treatment